ltrzesniewski/InlineIL.Fody/README.md

 ## Usage

 Call static methods of the [the `InlineIL.IL.Emit` class](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/IL.Emit.cs) to emit IL instructions.
-That's it.
+That's it. :wink:

-You can also declare `using static InlineIL.IL.Emit;` to get rid of the `IL.Emit` prefix.
+A few more things which are good to know:

-The [`InlineIL.IL`](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/IL.cs) class also exposes various utility methods for handling labels and local variables (see below).
+ - The [`InlineIL.IL`](https://github.com/ltrzesniewski/InlineIL.Fody/blob/master/src/InlineIL/IL.cs) class exposes methods for handling labels and local variables, and some utilities (see below).

+ - `System.Type` is implicitly convertible to `InlineIL.TypeRef`: when you see a `TypeRef` parameter, you can use the `typeof` keyword.

+ - You can add the `using static InlineIL.IL.Emit;` directive to get rid of the `IL.Emit` prefix.

+ - Most types used as operands declare instance methods which change their meaning and can be chained, for instance: `new TypeRef(...).MakeArrayType().MakeByRefType()`.

-You can combine InlineIL instructions with existing C# code: a given method doesn't have to be *entirely* written in IL.
+ - You can combine InlineIL instructions with existing C# code: a given method doesn't have to be *entirely* written in IL.
 After weaving, the reference to the `InlineIL` assembly is removed from your project.

 ### Methods